Work, entropy production, and thermodynamics of information under protocol constraints: Symmetry constraints

-We now use the theoretical framework outlined in the last section to derive bounds on EP when the driving protocol obeys symmetry constraints.
-Consider a compact group $\G$ which acts on the state space $\sX$, such that each $g\in\G$ corresponds to a bijection $\actg : \sX\to\sX$.
-For continuous state spaces, we assume that each $\actg$ is a rigid transformation (i.e., a combination of reflections, rotations, and translations).
-Now define the following operator $\projGbase$ which maps each function $f : X \to \mathbb{R}$ to its uniform average under the action of $\G$:
+We now use the general framework introduced above to derive bounds on EP under symmetry constraints.
+Consider a compact group $\G$ that has a measurable action over $\sX$, such that each $\actg\in \G$ is a bijection $\sX\to \sX$~\footnote{A compact group $\G$ has a measurable action over $X$ if the action $\G \times X \to X$ is a measurable function, where we assume $\G$ and $X$ are endowed with their respective Borel algebras.}.
+For continuous $X$, we assume that each $g\in\G$ is a rigid transformation.
+For notational convenience, for each $g\in\G$ we define the composition operator $\transP$, so that for any function $f:\sX \to\mathbb{R}$,

-where $\mu$ is the Haar measure over $\G$.
-Following the terminology in the literature, we refer to $\projGbase$ as the \emph{twirling} operator~\cite{vollbrecht2001entanglement,vaccaro_tradeoff_2008}.
-In \cref{app:symm}, we show that this operator obeys the Pythagorean theorem, \cref{eq:pyth}.
+We say that a set of generators $\LLL$ obeys \emph{symmetry constraints} (with respect to the action of group $\G$) if the following commutativity relation holds for all $L\in\LLL$:

-We say that a set of dynamical generators obeys \emph{symmetry constraints with respect to group $\G$} if the commutativity relation \cref{eq:comm0} holds for the operator $\projGbase$.
-When a given $\LL$ is a discrete-state master equation, this commutativity condition holds when the transition rates obey
+In other words, $\LLL$ obey symmetry constraints when, for each $\LL\in\LLL$ and $\actg \in \G$, it does not matter whether one first applies the generator $\LL$ and then the bijection $\actg$ over the state space, or first applies the bijection $\actg$ over the state space and then the generator $\LL$.
+In more concrete terms, for a (continuous or discrete) master equation $\LL$, \cref{eq:commsymmZ} holds if the transition rates are invariant under the action of $\G$: